Dr Christabel Zhang

 Havrila, I. and Zhang, C. (2008) Student Experience in a First Year Economics Unit at an Australian University Offshore Campus.
 In: First Year in Higher Education International Conference: An Apple for the Learner, Celebrating the First Year, June 30 – July 2, 2008, Hobart, Australia

-Christabel has taught Economics at both undergraduate and postgraduate levels and is a team member of the 2010 Victoria University TLS Project on Internalisation of the Curriculum and Learning in the Workplace.
+Christabel has taught Economics at both undergraduate and postgraduate levels and was a team member of the 2010 Victoria University TLS Project on Internalisation of the Curriculum and Learning in the Workplace.

-Christabel has coordinated units BEO1105 Economic Principles and BEO6500 Economics for Management; and has most recently joined the coordination team of BEO1106 Business Statistics.
+Christabel has coordinated units BEO1105 Economic Principles and BEO6500 Economics for Management and BEO1106 Business Statistics.
+She is currently teaching BEO2004 International Trade Practices and BEO3432 Strategic International Trade Operations.

 - Economic Society of Australia